Climate Corporate Data Accountability Act (SB 253)

 Who Must Comply?

-These requirements are applicable to any private or public entity that does business1 in California and has a revenue that exceeds $1 billion USD.
+These requirements are applicable to any private or public entity that does business in California and has a revenue that exceeds $1 billion USD.
 Historically, public companies have been held to a certain standard of financial reporting; however, SB 253 expands these standards to include environmental disclosures for both public and private businesses.
 The listed criteria are designed to target large entities that are expected to have a more significant environmental impact than businesses that do not meet the revenue criteria.
 It is estimated that SB 253 will be applicable to more than 5,000 companies that are currently doing business within California.

 When Does Compliance Begin?